veteran12/ContactiveClone/README.md

 ===============
 Introduction

-ContactiveClone is a service that provide information based on a phone number.
+ContactiveClone is a service that provides information based on a phone number.
 Just image, when you get a call from a unknown number, what should you do?
 Maybe it is a harrasing call or from some guy you do not want to answer.
 ContactiveClone gives you the change to get rid of this situation.
 In this